-Marking of student work is internally and externally verified via a minimum 15% sample of work for every element of assessment.
+Marking of student work is internally and externally verified via a minimum of 10% sample of work for every element of assessment.
 All work is anonymously marked, except where this is impracticable (eg Independent Project, oral presentations).
 Student work is graded according to the University's Generic Undergraduate Grade Descriptors (A-H).
 Specific assessment criteria, which reflect the Intended Learning Outcomes are also published for each assessment.
-Constructive, timely and relevant feedback is an integral part of the assessment process.
+Constructive and timely relevant feedback is an integral part of the assessment process.